SimonChabrier/symfonyStarterPackUser/README.md

 ## Symfony starter pack

+This starter pack is made to be ready to work quickly.

 Download it and make a composer install.

-This starter pack content :
+It contains the essential elements for the majority of basic projects made with Symfony :

 ### Basics to work quickly :

 - Full head & Meta content.
-- Boostrap styles and Js.
+- Boostrap 5 styles and Js.
-- Boostrap forms declared in twig.yaml
 - Reset Css stylesheet.
 - Simple Sass integration easy to custom.
 - Asset on webpack unactivated.
-- Default Fav Icon.
+- Full public rep with base directories : asssets/css/images/js/+ default favicon.png
 - Default app.js with simple JS Vanilla ApiFecth exemple (Load on home).

 ### Symfony Functionnality :